mGarbowski/bd2-hotel-app/docs/database-structure.md

 # The tables

-Certainly!
-Here's a description of the general purpose of each table in the provided SQL script for a hotel network
-database:

 1. **country**: Stores information about countries, including their names and codes.
 Used for associating locations with countries.